mulesoft/api-policies/response-caching-policy/README.md

 The policy is functional also in the cluster environment.
 To learn more, visit [Configuring Mule HA Clustering](https://developer.mulesoft.com/docs/display/current/Configuring+Mule+HA+Clustering).

+**Note**: The object store representing a cache is currently configured to be unbounded, meaning, there is no limit set for entries there.

 #### Configuration

 The policy configuration contains these input parameters: